DharmaFactory/Singularity/Journals/Launch.md

 interpretation, when we do that, it limits the abstract vector space we can use to search through, we lose dimensionality through censorship.

-Consider [this](https://rationalwiki.org/wiki/Fractal_wrongness) the best way to sandbox, and lets understand that an ai can generate a movie from this and shift to creating a movie about this before the author can
+Consider [this](https://rationalwiki.org/wiki/Fractal_wrongness) the best way to sandbox, and lets understand that an ai can generate a movie from this and D*sney might shift to creating a movie about this before the author can.
 However, showing time stamp and authorship at this point in time, I lay claim to properties generated here on from this.

 And this is where the paranoia comes from.
 An echo to claim and conquer.
 To what end?